maanaskauntia/Mental-Health-in-Tech-USA-2014-Survey/README.md

 3) If anonymity helps, is it from a fear of consequences when one discusses a mental health issue with their employer?

-4) How comfortable are employees speaking about mental heatlh issues with their coworkers and with their immediate supervisors? (surpising answer)
+4) How comfortable are employees speaking about mental heatlh issues with their coworkers and with their immediate supervisors? (surprising answer)

 5) How comfortable are people bringing up mental health issues with a potential employer in a job interview?